Local Help for Dental Emergencies

 Frequently Asked Questions

-Discover answers to common questions about dental emergencies so you feel more informed, prepared, and confident if urgent care is ever needed.
+Find answers to common questions about dental emergencies to help you stay informed and prepared if urgent care is ever needed.

 What counts as a dental emergency?

-A dental emergency generally involves unexpected symptoms or damage that require prompt care to relieve discomfort, prevent complications, or stabilise the situation.
+A dental emergency generally involves unexpected symptoms or damage that may require prompt assessment to understand the issue and give appropriate management.
 These issues can interfere with daily activities and may worsen without professional attention.
 Below are examples of situations that are commonly considered dental emergencies:

 • Severe or persistent tooth pain:

 Intense pain that does not go away could be a sign of deep decay, infection, or nerve involvement.
-This type of pain may worsen over time and usually doesn’t improve with self-care.
+This type of pain may persist or change over time and usually requires assessment by a dental professional.

 • Facial or gum swelling:

 Swelling around the face, jaw, or gums may indicate an infection or abscess.
-If not addressed, it can spread to surrounding tissues and affect overall health.
+If not addressed, it may spread to surrounding tissues and affect overall health.

 • Knocked-out (avulsed) tooth: